Humphrys genealogy

 He was granted lands in Ireland in 1590.

-He stayed in England.
+He went to Ireland for some time, but eventually returned to England.
 His son settled in Ireland.

 William Blennerhassett succeeded to Flimby in 1765.